John Ericsson: Ship design

-On September 26, 1854, Ericsson presented Emperor Napoleon III of France with drawings of iron-clad armored battleships with a dome-shaped gun tower, and even though the French emperor praised this particular plan of an invention, he did nothing to bring it to practical application or to obtain and build such a revolutionary vessel for the French Navy.
+On September 26, 1854, Ericsson presented Emperor Napoleon III of France with drawings of iron-clad armored battleships with a dome-shaped gun tower, and even though the French emperor praised this particular plan, Ericsson did nothing to bring it to practical application or to obtain and build such a revolutionary vessel for the French Navy.
 In 1851 he designed the Caloric ship Ericsson.